firaolt/firaolt/README.md

-Hello there, I'm Firaol Tamitu Batu
+Hello there, I'm Firaol Tamitu